libgamera/GAMERA/docs/time_dependent_modeling.md

 physical parameters like magnetic fields are changing over time, can be done in `GAMERA` in much the same way as static modeling described [in a separate tutorial](time_independent_modeling.md).

-## Time-Dependent Environmental Observables And Energy Losses
+## energy-independent parameters
-If you want to model time-dependent observables such as the ambient magnetic field and therefore also time-dependent energy losse, the only difference is instead of giving skalars to the `Setter`-functions you have to provide 2D-vectors.
+If you want to model the time-dependency of energy-independent parameters such as the ambient magnetic field or gas density the only difference to the time-independent procedure is to provide 2D-vectors instead of doubles to the corresponding `Setter`-functions you have.

 These vectors need to constist of two columns, with the first column holding the time steps and the second the value of the environmental parameter at that time.
 For instance, if you wanted to define a magnetic field declining with time as